 Primary school aged children spend the majority of their waking hours at school where between 50-70% of time is spent sitting, particularly in the classroom.

-The team are working with Year 5 teachers and their pupils in seven Leicestershire schools on the CLASS PAL (Physically Active Learning) project to help them incorporate ‘physically active learning’ into their daily lessons.
+The team worked with Year 5 teachers and their pupils in seven Leicestershire schools on the CLASS PAL (Physically Active Learning) project to help them incorporate ‘physically active learning’ into their daily lessons.

 Physically active lessons (delivering curriculum topics through movement) and physically active breaks have been shown to have positive impacts in the classroom and on educational outcomes.
 However, little is known about the science of implementing this into routine teaching practice.

-An early pilot was carried out in Leicestershire schools over the past year to understand how teachers can best implement active learning and movement breaks in class.
+An early pilot was carried out in Leicestershire schools to understand how teachers can best implement active learning and movement breaks in class.

 Dr Lauren Sherar from Loughborough University’s School of Sport, Exercise and Health Sciences and the NCSEM-EM is the lead investigator for the project.
 She said: “Schools have a unique opportunity to change the modern culture of sitting, by introducing active breaks and teaching through movement.”